hamed8080/chat/CONTRIBUTING.md

-# Contributing to FanapPodChatSDK
+# Contributing to Chat

 ## Introduction

 ### Welcome

-Thank you for considering contributing to FanapPodChatSDK.
+Thank you for considering contributing to Chat.

-Please know that everyone is welcome to contribute to FanapPodChatSDK.
+Please know that everyone is welcome to contribute to Chat.
 Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions on the github issues and